 What The?! meets on the second Wednesday of the month at a bar or restaurant near Takoma Park Library beginning September 10.
 Email email@example.com for questions or to RSVP for the next meeting.

-The opening session of Dr. Phil Burnham's six-part monthly series, we will be discussing Zadie Smith's On Beauty.
+In the second session of Dr. Phil Burnham's six-part monthly series we will discuss Kate Grenville's The Secret River.
 Call 202-282-3072 or come to the Information Desk to register.
-Books available to be checked out.
+Books available for checkout.

 Join us every second Thursday at 7:45 p.m. to discuss environmental books.